hiktoop/learn-cs-you-should-know/README.md

 # learncsyoushouldknow
-some really useful websites I used for learning cs technique.
+Some really useful websites I used for learning cs technique.
+Welcome your addition.

 ## atlas
 - [csdiy](https://csdiy.wiki/)